jyc/car/README.md

     let () = UTop_main.main ()

-This file is ignored when building your project as a library.
+`project_top.ml` file is ignored when building your project as a library.

-This example code is also contained in the `.ocamlinit` and `project_top.ml` files in this repository.
+After running `car topgen`, you can run `car top` to build your own custom toplevel.
+You can run it with `./project.top` (where `project` is your project's name).